This article will go through the steps required to import your opening balances to a prior period.

 A. Firstly, make sure that you have the correct period selected in AccountsPrep i.e. the first period that you want to post transactions into (you can create a new prior period in the Settings > Period End Dates option).

 B. Go to Accounting > Import Opening Balances (if you can't see this option, you're not in the earliest prior period!)

-C. Download and populate one of the two CSV template formats provided.
-Once completed, upload or drag the file as indicated and select 'Import'.
-Any errors will be displayed; otherwise you will be brought to the review page:
+C. Download and populate one of the two ,csv file templates provided.
+Once completed, upload or drag the file as indicated and select Import.
+Any errors will be displayed; otherwise you will be brought to the review page.

 Note that you can also use Edit Opening Balances to enter your opening balances for the first time (as well as performing subsequent edits to them); however in the majority of cases Import Opening Balances is more advisable - it is more efficient (e.g. where there are more than 10 account-balances) and you have the ability to create new accounts “on the go”.